strangehurst/PNML.jl/docs/src/interface.md

 The pnml specification permits that multiple pages to be flattened (by [`flatten_pages!`](@ref)) to a single `Page` before use.
-Using them unflattened is not supposed to be impossible, but is not the arena or the initial use cases in no paticular order: adapting to use graph tools, catlab, agent based modeling, sciml, etc.
+Using them unflattened is not supposed to be impossible, but is not the arena or the initial use cases (in no paticular order): adapting to use graph tools, agent based modeling, sciml, etc.

 [`PetriNet`](@ref) subtypes wrap and extend [`PnmlNet`](@ref).
 `PnmlNet` and its contents can be considered an intermediate representation (IR).
 A concrete `PetriNet` type uses the IR to produce higher-level behavior.
-This is the level at which `flatten_pages!` and `deref~` operate.
+This is the level at which `flatten_pages!` and `deref!` operate.

 `PetriNet` is the level of most Petri Net Graph semantics.
 One example is enforcing integer, non-negative, positive.